r4ai/hello-mlir/README.md

     ```sh
     mise run build
     ```
-    The executable will be available at `target/release/hello-mlir-bob`.
+    The executable will be available at `target/release/hello-mlir`.

 ## Usage

-The compiler can be run in two modes:
+The compiler can be run directly using `cargo run`.
+It accepts a source file and can be run in two modes:

-1.  **AST Output (`--mode ast`)**: Parses the code, type-checks it, and prints the Abstract Syntax Tree (AST) as YAML.
+1.  **AST Output (`--mode ast`)**: Parses the code, type-checks it, and prints the Abstract Syntax Tree (AST) as YAML to standard output.

     ```sh
-    ./target/release/hello-mlir-bob samples/main.txt --mode ast
+    cargo run -- samples/main.txt --mode ast
     ```

-2.  **Machine Code Generation (`--mode machine-code`)**: Compiles the code down to a native executable (`a.out`).
+2.  **Machine Code Generation (`--mode machine-code`)**: Compiles the code down to a native executable.
+Use the `--output` flag to specify the name of the executable file.

     ```sh
-    # Compile the source file
+    # Compile the source file and create an executable named 'main'
-    ./target/release/hello-mlir-bob samples/main.txt --mode machine-code
+    cargo run -- samples/main.txt --mode machine-code --output main

     # Run the generated executable
-    ./a.out
+    ./main

     # Check the exit code
     echo $?
     ```

+    If the `--output` flag is omitted, the generated MLIR code will be printed to standard output.

 ## Testing